programweb/Recursive-SQL/README.md

 SQL code I developed for a scientist/researcher at the University of Washington to get all the ancestors (geographic location hierarchy for human disease data)

-Here is recursive sample SQL for PostgreSQL that I made:
+Here is recursive sample **SQL for PostgreSQL** that I made on a job in 2015:

 ```sql
 with recursive loopedInserts as (